Language-Technology-Assessment/European-open-AI-index/pages/guides/weighing-openness.md

 ## Legal
 In the legal and compliance domain, the focus shifts to the legal and ethical implications of using a model.
 Here, stakeholders are less concerned with open-sourcing model internals and more focused on compliance, due diligence, and accountability.
 Clear documentation of the model development process, provenance of training data, and licensing terms are important here.

 These priorities are stated in legislative efforts like the [EU AI Act](https://artificialintelligenceact.eu) [3], which mandates that high-risk AI systems maintain technical documentation detailing their development and use (Article 11), and provide transparency to ensure human oversight (Article 13).
-Similarly, the [U.S. Executive Order on Safe, Secure, and Trustworthy AI](https://www.federalregister.gov/documents/2023/11/01/2023-24283/safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence) (October 2023) mandates the need for agencies and companies to assess and disclose model risks and maintain records of AI system outputs [4].

 ## Finance and Healthcare